Notes on the Geography of Romania (Transylvania): Romania: Transylvania

 Poke around in the neighborhood and you'll see lots of new houses.
 Many locals work in Germany so they can retire here.

 Fabini calls this the oldest Romanesque church in Romania.

-He believes that the master builder had been trained either in France or by French.
+He believes that the master builder had been trained either in France or by a French master.